 Initial situation

 In the almost 150 years since its first official discovery in 1875, the Hölloch has experienced an eventful history of research and tourism.
-Thousands of archive pictures and countless explorer reports are witnesses to this exciting development.
-This knowledge, packed in many boxes and crates, is waiting to be processed and presented to a broad public in an appealing form.
+Thousands of archive images and countless research reports bear witness to this exciting development.
+This knowledge, packed in many boxes and cartons, is waiting to be processed and presented to the general public in an appealing form.

 Hölloch_Besucherzentrum_Fassade